Speech by David Falzani, SMF President

 - Steve Chapman and Lizzie Smith from Nottingham’s Ingenuity18 Competition

 I would also like to thank Professor Simon Mosey of the Hadyn Green Institute at Nottingham University Business School, and the Commercial Education Trust – who facilitate my honorary professorship at Nottingham University – for their considerable help and guidance in developing our competition model.

 Mentor30Engineers – Innovation Essay Competition

 To commemorate our 30th anniversary we launched Mentor30Engineers.
 Applicants were asked to write a short essay on how to solve a current problem in society using their engineering skills.
 We received some excellent essays and fourteen winners were chosen, with each winner being paired with a mentor for 30 hours over 3 years.
-We have 10 of the 14 winners here with us tonight, sitting at the table with their mentors: Matt Parkes, James Rogers and Leah Edwards from Loughborough, Adam Honnywill from Bristol, Zoe Mabo from Durham, Vivek Babu from Warwick, Areeb Siddiqi from Bath, Alberto Garcia Matachana from Imperial and Flavia Villarroel from Nottingham.
+We have 10 of the 14 winners here with us tonight, sitting at the table with their mentors: Matt Parkes, James Rogers and Leah Edwards from Loughborough, Adam Honnywill from Bristol, Vivek Babu from Warwick, Areeb Siddiqi from Bath, Alberto Garcia Matachana from Imperial and Flavia Villarroel from Nottingham.